behnazkhoshnood/good-cook-ms3/README.md

 - Profile

   - By clicking on the profile buttton on the top navbar user can see the recipes that have been added by that user and have an option to delete or edit these recipes.
-This option is also available in All recipies page but only for the recipies that have been created by this user.
+This option is also available in All recipies page but only for the recipies that have been created by this user( exept the admin that can delete any recipe)
   - Once the user has added the required information for the recipe, they will see it on their profile page with a flash message of top on the page indicating that the recipe added.

 - Add Recipe